OrionReed/orionreed.com/src/posts/qrtp.md

 <md-qrtp-handshake chunks="5" speed="2000"></md-qrtp-handshake>

 This process is _symmetric_ as neither device has a 'sender' or 'receiver' role and can both send data at any point and allows simple procedures like SDP exchange to be built on top.
-Each device shows a QR code with the following structure:
+Each device shows a QR code with a small header to hold the ack hashes and chunk indices:

 <md-codec width='20rem'>
 'QRTP': a